-Get set for Demo Day 2016
+Get set for Demo Day 2017

-Demo Day Resources
+Demo Day resources

-The movie and demonstration videos and guides are available at the National STEM Centre eLibrary collection.
+- Demo videos and written guides of six teacher and technician demonstration favourites are available at the National STEM Centre eLibrary collection.

-The Royal Society of Chemistry also has a terrific online library of resources to explore that will help your Demo Day go with a bang!
+- The Royal Society of Chemistry also has a terrific online library of resources to explore that will help your Demo Day go with a bang!

 Who is involved?

-All schools that have pledged to participate in Demo Day 2016 will appear on our map.
+All schools that have pledged to participate in Demo Day 2017 will appear on our map.

 The British Science Association would like to thank the Gatsby Charitable Foundation for supporting Demo Day.
 We’d also like to thank all our partner organisations for their support in sharing information and resources.